<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Klim Vanguard GTX Long

-Obviously at this price a real Gore-Tex liner is out of the question, but Alpinestars’ proprietary Drystar liner is one of the best alternatives in the business.
+Obviously, at this price a name-brand Gore-Tex liner is out of the question, but Alpinestars’ proprietary Drystar liner is one of the best alternatives in the business.

 Alpinestars also does a good job of adding as many valuable safety features as possible on a shoestring budget.
-For instance, they use premium goatskin leather, but only on the palm and underside of the fingers where both feel and abrasion resistance are paramount.
+For instance, they use premium goatskin leather across the palm that wraps up and over each of the four fingers.

 motorcycle trip packing banner

-I remember in my early twenties my only mode of transportation for nine months was a KLR650.
-Unfortunately that nine months included most of fall and all of winter.
-I lost count of how many times I scraped frost off the seat before tackling my 30-mile (mostly highway) commute.
+I remember in my early twenties, my only mode of transportation for nine months was a KLR650.
+Unfortunately, those nine months included most of fall and all of winter.

-Armed with two pairs of pants, as many layers as I could cram under my ski jacket, and my Alpinestars Drystar winter gloves, I tucked in as best I could and got through the year with all my fingers intact.
-For under $100, they punched way above their weight class.
+Armed with two pairs of pants, as many layers as I could cram under my ski jacket, and my Alpinestars Drystar winter gloves, I managed to make it through the entire winter with all my fingers.
+For $100 glove, these things are faultless.

-• Plenty of Thinsulate insulation (100G) to keep your hands toasty
+• 100G Thinsulate insulation keeps your hands toasty

-• Narrow gauntlet will fit easily under jacket sleeve to help shutout water
+• Narrow gauntlet fits easily under a jacket

-• Budget-friendly construction not the most comfortable in below freezing temperatures
+• Budget-friendly construction isn't the most comfortable in temperatures below freezing

 New call-to-action